Red Hat Gluster Storage Life Cycle

 Red Hat has established specific life-cycle policies for the Red Hat Gluster Storage product that will allow customers and partners to plan their test cycles, roll-outs, deployments, and implementations.
 This policy is applicable to all Red Hat Gluster Storage variants (e.g., on-premise and public cloud).

-Starting with Red Hat Gluster Storage 3 (formerly Red Hat Storage Server 3), every major release of the storage server will be supported for 36 months (3 years) from the day of the General Availability (GA) of the product.
-The life-cycle of RHGS 3 was extended by a year but is not expected to be the norm.
+Every major release of the storage server is supported for 60 months (5 years) from the day of the General Availability (GA) of the product.

 Software changes to Red Hat Gluster Storage are delivered via individual updates known as errata advisories.
 All errata updates are incremental and cumulative on the major release of the Red Hat Gluster Storage product.
 Errata advisories can be released individually on an as-needed basis or aggregated as a minor release or z-streams.
 New functionality is usually only included in minor releases but rarely they are also included in z-streams based on customer demand and other considerations.
 Errata advisories may contain security fixes (Red Hat Security Advisories or RHSAs), bug fixes (Red Hat Bug Fix Advisories or RHBAs), or feature enhancements (Red Hat Enhancement Advisories or RHEAs).